antkj07/codecademy_games_of_chance/README.md

 # codecademy_games_of_chance

-Technically my first application, every built!!
+This is my first application.
+I'm incredibly excited and can't wait to build more.